-You can now get disks up to 12TB is size, and you can expect to pay around £25-30 per GB for a drive specifically for NAS use.
+You can now get disks up to 12TB is size, and you can expect to pay around £300-400 for one.
+A 4TB drive specifically for NAS use will set you back about £100.
 NAS drives usually cost slightly more than normal PC hard drives, but it's worth spending the extra because they're designed to run constantly and tend to have a better warranty.

 Hard disks designed for NAS use include more secure construction providing more resistance to vibration, which makes a lot of sense for a drive that’s designed to be on the whole time.
 They also offer power management so they can adjust performance based on their temperature.

 A popular choice is the WD Red range.
-You can buy the 6TB version for around £198 from Amazon, and the 3TB is around £90.
+You can buy the 6TB version for aroundaround £200 from Amazon, and the 3TB is around £90.
 It's better to buy two disks and configure them in a RAID, rather than rely on just one disk.

 What is a RAID?